Hossomii/Hossomii/README.md

 ## About

-I’m currently improving my skills in React and frontend architecture, while also exploring game development with Unity.

-Focused on becoming a frontend developer and working on real-world projects.
+Building frontend applications with React and scalable styling using SCSS.

+Also exploring game development with Unity and C# to create interactive experiences.

+---

+## Goal

+Looking for a Frontend Developer opportunity to work on real-world projects and grow professionally.

 ---